-- The 2015-2023 Q1 100% Home Health Agency Standard Analytic LDS, 2015-2023 Q1 100% Inpatient Standard Analytic File, and 2015-2023 Q1 100% Skilled Nursing Standard Analytic LDS (SNF SAF) were used to examine: - the clinical profile of traditional Medicare home health users. - the role of Home Health Agencies (HHAs) in the post-acute care industry; - the organizational trends of home health agencies; and - the health outcomes of traditional Medicare home health users. - We used 2 methodologies to define Part A home health care episodes/visits. - When assessing Part A home health episodes with a preceding hospitalization, we required the home health claims to have a short-term acute care hospital stay within 14 days of admission. - When assessing all Part A home health episodes, we required the home health claims to have a claim value code of "62," which indicated Medicare Part A was the source of payment.
+- The 2015-2022 Q1 100% Home Health Agency Standard Analytic LDS, 2015-2022 Q1 100% Inpatient Standard Analytic File, and 2015-2022 Q1 100% Skilled Nursing Standard Analytic LDS (SNF SAF) were used to examine: - the clinical profile of home health users. - the role of Home Health Agencies (HHAs) in the post-acute care industry; - the organizational trends of home health agencies; and - the health outcomes of home health users. - To align with previous analyses, claims were not excluded based on Medicare status or coverage type. - We used 2 methodologies to define Part A home health care episodes/visits. - When assessing Part A home health episodes with a preceding hospitalization, we required the home health claims to have a short-term acute care hospital stay within 14 days of admission. - When assessing all Part A home health episodes, we required the home health claims to have a claim value code of "62," which indicated Medicare Part A was the source of payment.1

-1. Morefield, B., & Tomai, L. (2021).
+^{1.} Morefield, B., & Tomai, L. (2021).
 Distinguishing frontloading: an Examination of Medicare Home Health Claims.
 Health Services and Outcomes Research Methodology, 21(4), 477-485.